PraneethSandaruwan/Weather-Data-Analysis-Project/README.md

 # Project Overview
-This is a Weather-Data-Analysis-Project.
-By analyzing this projects could able to find many insigths.
+This is a Weather-Data-Analysis-Project.Insights findings have been mentioned clearly in the project.
+.

 # Data Collection
 data were collected from kaggale website.